-This tutorial uses billable components of Google Cloud Platform, including
+This tutorial uses billable components of Google Cloud, including Cloud SQL.

 Use the Pricing Calculator to generate a cost estimate based on your projected usage.

-- Select a project from Google Cloud Console.
-If you have never used Google Cloud Platform before, sign up or log in with your existing Google account, then follow the on-screen instructions to start using Google Cloud Platform.
+If you have never used Google Cloud before, sign up or log in with your existing Google account, then follow the on-screen instructions to start using Google Cloud.